trent-gill/portfolio/README.md

 ### Course Description

 Institutional and industrial publications as an important means of internal and external communications with special emphasis on design, layout and content.
+Laboratory.<br>
-Laboratory. **Prerequisites**: JMC 1013, 2033, 3413, and 3423.
+**Prerequisites**: JMC 1013, 2033, 3413, and 3423.

 ### Course Objectives